alan-turing-institute/netts/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have confirmed this bug exists on the latest version of netspy

-- [ ] (optional) I have confirmed this bug exists on the master branch of netspy
+- [ ] (optional) I have confirmed this bug exists on the main branch of netspy

 ---